uramidi/itam/example-spa-scoped-app/README.md

 	$ ./build.sh watch  # watch for changes and copy to target folder
 	$ ./build.sh <script>  # execute "npm run <script>"

+Please note that everytime you change dependencies in package.json, you'll need to run "npm i" to update package-lock.json and check that in.